jax-ml/jax/docs/501/shape-polymorphism.md

 Expected  scope 4776451856 created at <doctest shape_poly.md[31]>:1:6 (<module>) and found for 'a' (unknown) scope 4776979920 created at <doctest shape_poly.md[32]>:1:6 (<module>) with constraints: a >= 8

 ```

 The symbolic expressions that originate from a single call
 to {func}`jax.export.symbolic_shape` share a scope and
-can be mixed up in arithmetic operations.
-The result would
+can be mixed in arithmetic operations.
+The result
-also share the same scope.
+shares the same scope.

 You can reuse scopes: